gyubeomim/V-Rep-Autonomous-Vehicle-Simulator/README.md

 <br /> <br />
-feel free to use as a simulator and if you find any bug while using, report me please Thx :-)
+feel free to use and if you find any bug while using, post an issue.
+Thx :-)